badilladrian/flask_cache_rest/readme.md

 status code: 200

 ### Log file
-When server will be run, logger file named as `errors.log` will be created and all information will be logged
+When server will be runing, logger file will be created as `errors.log` with all information logged.

-Te have a look on log data, open errors.log file
+Te have a look on log data, open errors.log